MaSchm1983/eoa_dps_parser/README.md

 ## bugs:

 - fill bar filling does not scale correct to peak DPS as max
-- selecting an old find twice might cause a crash of the parser
+- selecting an old combat log again might cause a crash of the parser